websealevel/timetable/README.md

 The timetable package provides two simple models

-- `UnitTimetable`, which is simply a pair of DateTimeImmutable describing starting and finishing datetimes.
+- `UnitTimetable`, which is simply a pair of `DateTimeImmutable` describing starting and finishing datetimes.
 It can be seen as an atomic model for timetables.
-- `DayTimetable`, which is simply a pair of `UnitTimetable`, describing a-m and p-m timetables for the day
+- `DayTimetable`, which is simply a pair of `UnitTimetable`, describing *a-m* and *p-m* timetables for a day

 Three additional functions are embeded in the package to *format* our timetables, and prepare them ready for any kind of output.